hoichi/chops/doc/FuncSpec.md

     - and there shouldn't be any detached collections. it's all one big Site object
     - and we should be able to react once a file is added or deleted
         - and update collections somehow

+## Data flow

+If all the dest nodes are emitting file writes as soon as they're ready, the collections are gonna be written over and over as long as new files are read.
+Unless we're waiting for the reading queue to empty and then, after some debounce maybe, start writing [collections].
+Or, for that matter, even rendering them.
+And that makes our architecture more convoluted (and quite possibly more coupled).
+Now we have to not only check for the full model, we have wait for green light as well.
+But that's optimisation, not for the proof-of-concept stage.
+I think I can tolerate collections rewrites for a while.